 Stories may be as short as 1,000 words and as long as 30,000 words; we will consider novellas and novel excerpts that work as self-contained stories.
 Entries must be written in English.
 Speculative or sci-fi totally fine!

-Northwest Review fiction team readers will review all submissions and select 10 finalists; finalists will be named on October 15.
-The winning story will be named on October 30 and will receive a prize of $2500 and publication in an upcoming issue of Northwest Review.
+Northwest Review fiction team readers will review all submissions and select 10 finalists.
+The winning story will receive a prize of $2500 and publication in an upcoming issue of Northwest Review.

 All stories will be considered for publication.
 Simultaneous submission are accepted.
 Contest is open to writers age 18+ all over the world.
 All entries will be read blindly (so please submit your manuscript without any identifying details on it).
 Contest will have a $15 entry fee.